 Is Adobe Stock part of the Creative Cloud?

-An Adobe Stock subscription is NOT included in the Creative Cloud All-Apps subscription, which has to be paid for separately.
-However, it's still worth subscribing to the Creative Cloud, because Adobe Stock is so beautifully and seamlessly integrated into a range of Adobe apps.
+An Adobe Stock subscription is NOT included in the Creative Cloud All-Apps subscription; both have to be paid for separately.
+On the plus side, Adobe Stock is beautifully and seamlessly integrated into these apps.

 With a Creative Cloud subscription, for instance, you'll be able to import Adobe Stock assets quickly and easily into apps like Photoshop, Illustrator, After Effects, Premiere Pro and more, without ever having to leave the interface.